 The story of Tempe is the story of one man, and that brave man was it was in 1869, while Hayden was on a trip from Florence to Prescott that he discovered the area that came to be Tempe.

 Hayden decided to wait a couple of days before crossing the Salt River because it was running too quickly at the time.
-During his wait, he hiked up the butte and noticed the potential of the surrounding area.
+During his wait, he hiked up the hill and noticed the potential of the surrounding area.
 Soon afterward he filed a homestead of 160 acres near the butte.

-He also joined in with a group to file claim to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.
+He also joined in with a group to file a claim to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.

-In 1858, Hayden was appointed federal judge in Tucson.
+In 1858, Hayden was appointed a federal judge in Tucson.
 Hayden opened a store and flour mill along the Salt River in 1872.
 He worked on building a canal along the base of the butte to bring water to the mill for grinding.